Grants in Aid for Graduate Students

 - Applicants who previously received Grants in Aid funding from the committee are eligible to apply for the award again to fund a new research project provided that the research from the previous award has been completed.
-Past award winners must include an abstract (200 words or less) in their proposal application that succinctly summarizes the previous research funded by the award.
+Past award winners must include an abstract (200 words or fewer) in their proposal application that succinctly summarizes the previous research funded by the award.

 Interested individuals should submit a complete award application via the AP-LS proposal management system by 11:59 p.m.
 PST on the date of the identified submission deadline.
 Questions should be emailed to the Grants-in-Aid chair.